 STATIONed: A Response to a Climate of Restraint

-Gallery Hours: Fridays, Saturdays, and Sundays from 11am–5pm
+Gallery Hours: Thursdays, Fridays, and Saturdays from 11am–5pm

 The core theme of this show is to highlight the significance of the current political climate and its impact to the greater international student demographic within the United States.
 It is notable how administrators, professors, students, and artists became fearful of showing certain artworks on campuses, due to the unforeseen consequences that could result this past Spring 2025 semester.
 Second-guessing and self-censoring dominated some classroom environments and school-related projects, especially those that were specifically designed to support/promote activism and free speech.